Agent Ecosystem Testing

 no @web

-Measurements Model estimates: “appears truncated at ~X chars,” “Markdown seems complete” Character count via len(), token count via tiktoken, exact truncation point,
+Measurements Model estimates: “appears truncated at ~X chars,” “Markdown seems complete” Same as interpreted track; compared against implicit baseline Character count via len(), token count via tiktoken, exact truncation point,

 last 50 characters

-Repeatability Low — approval interaction may affect routing Medium — same URL should yield consistent read_url_content output Medium@web may stabilize tool selection
+Repeatability Low, approval interaction may affect routing Medium, @web may stabilize tool selection Medium, same URL should yield consistent read_url_content output

-Known limitations: interpreted and explicit tracks vary between runs; read_url_content requires approval before fetch executes — approval interaction itself may influence routing and logged per run; view_content_chunk pagination via DocumentId only partially observable through model output
+Limitations: variations between runs; read_url_content requires approval before fetch executes, approval interaction itself may influence routing and logged per run while view_content_chunk pagination via DocumentId only partially observable through agent thought panel and self-report.